 At GSK, our industry-leading synthetic lethality research unit is working to advance our preclinical programme portfolio while further understanding the underlying mechanisms of synthetic lethality drug resistance.
 Our larger vision in R&D is to identify novel targets in drug-resistant patient populations, underpinning our goal to deliver potentially transformational medicines in oncology.

-In June of 2020, GSK and IDEAYA Biosciences formed a strategic partnership to advance three novel synthetic lethality assets, including as monotherapy and as combinations between GSK and IDEAYA programs.
+In June of 2020, GSK and IDEAYA Biosciences formed a strategic partnership to advance novel synthetic lethality assets, including as monotherapy and as combinations between GSK and IDEAYA programs.
 This partnership enables compelling potential combinations and the opportunity to build an industry leading pipeline that targets molecularly defined populations in several major solid tumours.
-The collaboration has the potential to bring the next generation of innovative precision medicine therapies to patients utilizing the approach of synthetic lethality and could have meaningful impact for the clinical care of patients with lung, prostate, breast, colorectal and ovarian cancers.
+The collaboration has the potential to bring the next generation of innovative precision medicine therapies to patients utilising the approach of synthetic lethality and could have meaningful impact for the clinical care of patients with lung, prostate, breast, colorectal and ovarian cancers.

 Bridges, C. The origin of variations in sexual and sex-limited characters.
 Am.
 Nat.
 1922;56(642):51-63.